Bayesian Matrix Decomposition and Applications: Variational Bayesian Inference

 This step refines the parameter estimates based on the full set of data, including the inferred latent variables.
-This yields the alternating optimization approach for solving latent variable models; see Algorithm~\ref{alg:am_lvm}.
+This alternating procedure yields a practical algorithm for fitting latent variable models; see Algorithm~\ref{alg:am_lvm}.

-The alternating optimization approach, as described, provides a systematic way to solve latent variable models.
-However, it has certain drawbacks, particularly when the space of latent variables $\sZ$ is large.
-At each iteration $t$, alternating maximization algorithm makes a ``hard assignment," assigning the data point $\bx_i$ to just one specific value of the latent variable $\bz_i^{(t)} \in \sZ$ (we use the subscript $t$ to denote the iteration count).
-This approach can lead to the loss of valuable information, especially if there are other latent variable values $\bz^\prime$ such that $p(\bz^\prime \mid \by_i, \btheta^{(t)})$ is also significant, but still less than $ p(\bz_i^{(t)} \mid \by_i, \btheta^{(t)})$, causing these alternatives to be overlooked by the algorithm.
+\paragrapharrow{Limitation and EM algorithm.} Although intuitive, this alternating maximization scheme has notable limitations---especially when the latent space $\sZ$ is large or structured.
+At each iteration $t$, the algorithm makes a ``hard assignment," assigning the data point $\bx_n$ to just one specific value of the latent variable $\widehatbz_n^\toptzero \in \sZ$ (we use subscript $(t)$ to denote the iteration count).
+This ignores other plausible latent configurations $\bz^\prime$ for which the posterior probability $p(\bz^\prime \mid \bx_n, \btheta^\toptzero)$ may still be substantial, albeit lower than the maximum $ p(\bz_n^\toptzero \mid \bx_n, \btheta^\toptzero)$.
+As a result, valuable uncertainty information is discarded, potentially leading to suboptimal or unstable estimates.

 The \textit{expectation-maximization (EM)} algorithm is designed to address this issue \citep{baum1970maximization, dempster1977maximum}.
-It addresses the issue by incorporating the uncertainty in the latent variable assignments.
-Instead of making hard assignments, the EM algorithm computes the expected value of the log-likelihood with respect to the current estimate of the posterior distribution of the latent variables.
-This soft assignment allows the algorithm to account for the contributions of all possible values of the latent variables, weighted by their posterior probabilities.
-As a result, the EM algorithm typically provides a more robust and accurate estimation of the model parameters compared to the simple alternating maximization approach.
+Rather than committing to hard assignments, EM incorporates uncertainty by computing the expected \textit{complete-data log-likelihood} under the current posterior distribution over the latent variables.
+This ``soft assignment" weights all possible latent values by their posterior probabilities, allowing the algorithm to account for the full range of plausible explanations for each observation.
+Consequently, EM typically yields more robust and accurate parameter estimates than simple alternating maximization.